 Recovery Boost $50,000 funding program

-The expressions of interest for the second round of the Recovery Boost $50,000 funding boost is now open.
+The expressions of interest for the second round of the Recovery Boost $50,000 funding boost has now closed.

 The State Insurance Regulatory Authority (SIRA) is funding a program called Recovery Boost.
 It aims to inspire innovative solutions to gather evidence on what works to improve mental health recovery at work.

 SIRA is offering grants of up to $50,000 to individuals and organisations with great ideas to create positive change.

 Resources to help you prepare and get started with your Recovery Boost Grant program expression of interest:

 This guide provides helpful information about the Recovery Boost program, including information about funding principles and categories.
 It is recommended that you review this document prior to submitting an expression of interest.

 To help you think about project design and evaluation, we recommend that you review the capability building videos that the Social Research Centre has designed specifically for this funding program.
 You will find helpful examples to how you can evaluate your project.

 The expression of interest for Recovery Boost Round 2 has now closed.

 The application process